Before and after gallery

 A recent Stanford University study proved that regular treatments with IPL actually revise the gene expression of older skin, resulting in older skin appearing similar to the gene expression profile of younger, untreated skin.
 In other words, regular IPL treatments rejuvenate your skin at a molecular level resulting in scientifically measurable younger, healthier looking skin.

 IPL treatments address vascular lesions such as facial telangiectasia (small blood vessels), diffuse redness, Rosacea, matted complexions as well as solar lentigines, or brown spots caused by sun damage.
+In combination with other laser treatments IPL can help in treating acne and the redness associated with active acne.

 It can be safely used on skin types I-IV meaning white skin, until light and medium brown skin.
 It is not recommended for use in Black skin.